Gradient-Variation Bound for Online Convex Optimization with Constraints: Algorithm

-\begin{remark} The primal update of \citet{yu2020low} is a minimization problem involving the exact constraint function $g_k(\xb)$, which can be any complex form.
-Thus, its primal update cannot reduce to the projection of gradient descent based updates if $g_k(\xb)$ is not in a linear form, which thus leads to a high computational cost.
-As opposed to \citet{yu2020low}, our proposed updates only rely on a local linearization of the constraint function $g_k(\xb)$ by its gradient at $\xb_{t-1}$, which is $g_k(\xb_{t-1}) +\langle \nabla g_k(\xb_{t-1}), \xb-\xb_{t-1} \rangle$ (the constant term $g_k(\xb_{t-1}) -\langle \nabla g_k(\xb_{t-1}), \xb_{t-1} \rangle$ does not affect the result of the update and is ignored in Algorithm \ref{alg:ompd}).
-Thus, Algorithm \ref{alg:ompd} can enjoy the advantage of lower computational complexity resulting from the local linearization of $g_k(\xb)$. \end{remark}
+\begin{remark} The primal update of \citet{yu2020low} is a minimization problem that involves the exact constraint function $g_k(\xb)$, which can be any complex form.
+Therefore, its primal update cannot reduce to the projected gradient descent step if $g_k(\xb)$ is not linear, leading to a high computational cost.
+As opposed to \citet{yu2020low}, our proposed updates are simple as discussed above and only rely on a local linearization of the constraint function $g_k(\xb)$ by its gradient at $\xb_{t-1}$, which is $g_k(\xb_{t-1}) +\langle \nabla g_k(\xb_{t-1}), \xb-\xb_{t-1} \rangle$ (the constant term $g_k(\xb_{t-1}) -\langle \nabla g_k(\xb_{t-1}), \xb_{t-1} \rangle$ conditioned on $\xb_{t-1}$ does not affect updates and is ignored in Algorithm \ref{alg:ompd}).
+Thus, Algorithm~\ref{alg:ompd} enjoys the advantage of lower computational complexity.
+Moreover, our algorithm is designed for a more general normed space. \end{remark}